-AUTHOR, DOCUMENTARIAN & MOM.
-SOCIAL INTROVERT, DEEP THINKER, & LOYAL TO A FAULT.
+MOM, AUTHOR, SOCIAL INTROVERT, DEEP THINKER, & LOYAL TO A FAULT

-I went to school for Biomedical Engineering and worked in the medical device industry at the same company for seven years before transitioning to being a full-time mom (there's that loyal part in action).
+I went to school for Biomedical Engineering and worked in the medical device industry for the same company...for a whopping seven years before transitioning to being a full-time mom (there's that loyal part in action).
 I went out with a bang!
 Translation: I made sure to have my wisdom teeth removed while I still had full-time child care.

-I may not have gained a lot of free-time when I quit my corporate job, but I did gain a couple of models who will work for candy.
-And because I wanted to practice my photography, I not only found myself photographing them more, I found myself remembering them more.
+I may not have gained a lot of free-time when I quit my corporate job, but I did gain a couple of models who would work for candy.
+And because I wanted to practice my photography non-stop, I not only found myself photographing them more, I found myself remembering them more.

-Time is a force to be reckoned with.
-It's relentless, never slowing, come what may.
-A photograph is a concrete reminder to slow down and breathe them in.
+Time is ruthless.
+A force never slowing, come what may.
+A photo is a concrete reminder to slow down and breathe them in already.

-Time may be unbreakable, but a photograph delivers comfort.
+In a photo of my kids I found comfort.
+Time may be unbreakable, but a photo delivers consolation.
 It sucks you up and spills you out into a time of coos and first smiles.
 A photo has the power to hit the pause button as your son pours a bucket of water over his head.
 You can hear the giggles, feel the splatter.

 I've tried very hard on numerous occasions to put myself in a box, but every time I attempt it I pull a muscle or run out of duct tape.

 I love sugar, but I hate sugar-coating anything.
 I’m a social introvert.
-(I like people.
-I also like it when they go away.)
 I’m an empathetic engineer.
 A vegetarian who has no problem slaying certain types of fish.
 I have a deep affection for pizza.
 I also run for fun.
 And I know what it's like to be a full-time working mom and a stir-crazy stay-at-home mom.
 I've never fit easily into a box.
 But that's okay.
 Boxes are boring, and I won't try to put you into one either.

 THIS IS ABOUT WHAT WILL MATTER IN 40 YEARS.

 I was named after my Great Grandma, Joy Carrie.
 I've been told she was a wonderful woman, but I know little about her.
-I remember her only through the distant eyes of an eight-year-old and a blue-background, posed portrait taken of her in her eighties.
+I remember her only through the distant eyes of an eight-year-old and a posed portrait taken of her in her eighties against a blue backdrop.

 We're not God, and we can't control time.
 Nor do I believe that the illusion of control is something we should chase after.
 But what if we could connect to and inspire those who will come after us?
-Yes, Legacy is paramount.
+Legacy is imperative.
 And it shouldn't be limited by time.

-I understand little of who she was.
-I wish I knew more.
+I wish I knew more about my Great Grandma.
 I long to understand what happened in her life to bring her to a place of faith, joy, and loveliness in her old age.
 I wish I knew the whole story.
 What I hope to give my children, grandchildren, and beyond is the gift of story, the gift of knowing who I was and what I stood for.